AstralDynamics/orca/spec/models/competency.md

 | Learning Outcomes | A list of leveled learning outcomes |

 ## Guidelines
-* The title field identifies the competency and is provided by the NMC.
+* The title field identifies the competency and is provided by the NMC documentation.
 * The description is a single paragraph that expands on the title to provide a clear description of the purpose of the competency.
 * The year is a number, 1-3.
 * The domain associated with the competency is one of 4 domains determined by the NMC